-Self-proclaimed premium mediocre intellectual Venkatesh Rao premium mediocre defines this
+Self-proclaimed premium mediocre intellectual Venkatesh Rao defines premium mediocre:

 Premium mediocre is the finest bottle of wine at Olive Garden.
 Premium mediocre is cupcakes and froyo.
 Premium mediocre is “truffle” oil on anything […], and extra-leg-room seats in Economy.
 Premium mediocre is cruise ships, artisan pizza, Game of Thrones, and The Bellagio.

 Premium mediocre is food that Instagrams better than it tastes.

-Adil Majid thinks it though with a little more clarity.
+Adil Majid thinks it though with a little more precision.

-A related concept might be bugman technology, although that term has snide connotations rooted in what seems to be romantic struggle against the corporate feminism surveillance complex which movement (?) does not seem to me to have a compelling diagnosis of the world’s ills.
+A related concept might be bugman technology, although that term has snide connotations rooted in romantic struggle against the corporate feminism surveillance complex which movement (?) does not seem to me to have a compelling diagnosis of the world’s ills.